 All EN_OUTs are deasserted if an overvoltage or undervoltage fault is detected during power-up/power-down (regardless of the critical fault enable bits).
-Under these conditions, information of the failing slot is stored in EEPROM r00h[3:0] unless r47h[1:0] is set to '11' (see Table 23).
+Under these conditions, information of the failing slot is stored in EEPROM r00h[3:0] unless the fault register is configured not to store any information by setting r47h[1:0] to '11' (see Table 17).

-If there is a tracking fault on a channel configured for closed-loop tracking, a fault log operation occurs and the bits representing the failed tracking channels are set to '0' unless r47h[1:0] is set to '11' (see Table 24).
+If there is a tracking fault on a channel configured for closed-loop tracking, a fault log operation occurs and the bits representing the failed tracking channels are set to '0' unless the fault register is configured not to store any information by setting r47h[1:0] to '11' (see Table 17).